crate/cratedb-guide/docs/start/modelling/geospatial.md

 VALUES ('My Park', 'POLYGON ((5 5, 30 5, 30 30, 5 30, 5 5))');
 ```

-## Querying with spacial operations
+## Querying with spatial operations

 It is e.g. possible to check if a point is within a park in the table: